-1 MEMORANDUM OF UNDERSTANDING 2 BETWEEN THE CORONA NORCO UNIFIED SCHOOL DISTRICT 3 AND 4 CORONA NORCO TEACHERS ASSOCIATION 5 SPED Task Force 6 The parties ag ree that a joint District-Association Special Education Task Force will meet no less than 7 four (4) times annually for the life of the contract.
-The calendar of meeting dates shall be developed by 8 the Superinter ndent's designee and the CNTA President's designee by June 30th of the prior year.
-The 9 purpose of the e task force is: 10 (a) to identify Special Education unit members' concerns regarding working 11 conditions, 12 (b) to discuss District identified areas of concerns, 13 (c) to recommend whether to continue secondary Special Education PCT 14 release for one meeting per month, 15 (d) to make recommendations to both parties of possible solutions to identify 16 problems and concerns, 17 (e) and to provide progress updates quarterly to the E-Board and Cabinet.
-18 The Task Ford ce will be composed of equal numbers of District and Association appointees, providing 19 exper ts as requested, and allowing for guests and visitors as mutually agreed upon to provide 20 information/share concerns.
-21 The goal of the Task Force will be to find long-term approaches to common concerns.
-Both 22 parties are committed to maintaining an excellent District Special Education program for the 23 students of the e CNUSD.
+1 MEMORANDUM OF UNDERSTANDING 2 BETWEEN THE CORONA NORCO UNIFIED SCHOOL DISTRICT 3 AND 4 CORONA NORCO TEACHERS ASSOCIATION 5 SPED Task Force 6 The parties ag gree that a joint District-Association Special Education Task Force will meet no less than 7 four (4) times s annually for the life of the contract.
+The calendar of meeting dates shall be developed by 8 the Superintendent's designee and the CNTA President's designee by June 30th of the prior year.
+The 9 purpose of the task force is: 10 (a) to identify Special Education unit members' concerns regarding working 11 conditions, 12 (b) to discuss District identified areas of concerns, 13 (c) to recommend whether to continue secondary Special Education PCT 14 release for one meeting per month, 15 (d) to make recommendations to both parties of possible solutions to identify 16 problems and concerns, 17 (e) and to provide progress updates quarterly to the E-Board and Cabinet.
+18 The Task For ce will be composed of equal numbers of District and Association appointees, providing 19 expe rts as requested, and allowing for guests and visitors as mutually agreed upon to provide 20 information/share concerns.
+21 The goal of the ne Task Force will be to find long-term approaches to common concerns.
+Both 22 parties are committed to maintaining an excellent District Special Education program for the 23 students of th e CNUSD.
 24

-GRIEVANCE REGARDING SPEECH LANGUAGE PATHOLOGY ASSIGNMENTS DATED JULY 2, 2008 The July 2, 2008 SLP Memorandum of Understanding (MOU) shall remain in full force with the exception of the following added language: The July 2, 2008 SLP Memorandum of Understanding (MOU) shall remain in full force with the exception of the following added language: exception of the following added language: The Consider Division shall note the connection to fine different world and the connection of the The Special Education Division shall rotate the opportunities for additional work equally among the existing SLPs within the District through the use of a rotating list based on seniority (as defined by EC 44845).
-This rotational offer of additional work shall be used during the following occasions: As a result of a vacancy or approved leave of absence, prior to any SLP services rendered by a non-district contracted employee, the district shall offer available days and/or hours to existing staff to the degree necessary to bring caseload average into compliance during the first 30 days.
-2) After the review and calculation of district caseload on October 1st and April 1st of each year as described in the July 2, 2008 MOU.
-When any SLP works additional days and/or hours or elects to decline the offered work, he or she shall be placed at the bottom of the rotation list.
-The work schedule, number of hours and/or days, and the work location shall be determined by the district.
-Prior to outsourcing SLP work, the district shall notify CNTA whenever a position is being outsourced and provide the name of the outside contracting agency.
-Additionally, the district will provide CNTA the information on the additional work rotation process as needed.
-This MOU shall be in effect from July 1, 2018 through June 30, 2021.
+1 ADDENDUM TO THE MEMORANDUM OF UNDERSTANDING RESOLVING 2 GRIEVANCE REGARDING SPEECH LANGUAGE PATHOLOGY ASSIGNMENTS DATED 3 JULY 2, 2008 4 The July 2, 2008 SLP Memorandum of Understanding (MOU) shall remain in full force with the 5 exception of the following added language: 6 The Special Education Division shall rotate the opportunities for additional work equally among the 7 existing SLPs within the District through the use of a rotating list based on seniority (as defined by EC 8 44845).
+This rotational offer of additional work shall be used during the following occasions: 9 1) As a result of a vacancy or approved leave of absence, prior to any SLP services rendered by a 10 non-district contracted employee, the district shall offer available days and/or hours to existing 11 staff to the degree necessary to bring caseload average into compliance during the first 30 12 days.
+13 2) After the review and calculation of district caseload on October 1st and April 1st of each year 14 as described in the July 2, 2008 MOU.
+15 When any SLP works additional days and/or hours or elects to decline the offered work, he or she 16 shall be placed at the bottom of the rotation list.
+17 The work schedule, number of hours and/or days, and the work location shall be determined by the 18 district.
+19 Prior to outsourcing SLP work, the district shall notify CNTA whenever a position is being outsourced 20 and provide the name of the outside contracting agency.
+Additionally, the district will provide CNTA 21 the information on the additional work rotation process as needed.
+22 This MOU shall be in effect from July 1, 2021 through June 30, 2024.
+23 •